mcharrak/jekyll-theme-prologue/_posts/2019-05-23-monte_carlo_approx_integration.md

 Using this simple method we get fairly close to the true value of 2!

-**BUT** unfortunately, everytime we run this approximation, we get another value.
+**BUT** unfortunately, every time we run this approximation, we get another value.
 In order to get a better idea of the true integral value, we will now plot the histogram of approximated integral values for a bunch of runs.
 We should see, that the histogram will have a peak around 2 and falls of to both sides.
 Let us see if this is the case!

 First we combine the above steps used to evaluate the integral into a single function with the only inputs being: